pgMustard/pgMustard/privacy-policy.md

 That’s all we collect in the normal course of business.
 From time to time, we might collect other information about you, for example your t-shirt size and the address you’d like a pgMustard t-shirt sent to.
 You’ll know if and when this happens, because you’ll be filling in a form or replying to an email that says, for example, “what’s your t-shirt size?”.
 We store this information in SurveyMonkey, Google docs, and any correspondence we receive from you.
 We try not to hang onto it for any longer than necessary - for example once we’ve sent you a t-shirt, we’ll delete your address from our records.

-We'll never share any of this information with a third party, except as required by law.
+We'll never share any of this information with a third party, except with your express permission or as required by law.

 _The effective date of this policy, as well as its history, can be viewed by pressing the "history" button at the top_